philiosi/kisti-pal/docs/htCondor_job_processing.rst

-Section 1 Introduction
+Introduction of HTcondor job processing with CrystFEL
 =====================================================================

-Section 1.1 CrystFEL
+CrystFEL
 ----------------------------------------------------------------------------
 .. epigraph::
     CrystFEL is a suite of programs for processing diffraction data acquired "serially" in a "snapshot" manner, such as when using the technique of Serial Femtosecond Crystallography (SFX) with a free-electron laser source.